 If physical therapy is needed, our physical therapy and sports medicine clinic is right next door.
 Our highly trained physical therapists provide a personally designed treatment plan in concert with our surgeons and physician assistant.

-Our shoulder doctors also offer advanced treatments, such as MLS laser therapy and Power Plate, to help our patients resume the activities they enjoy – pain-free!
+Our shoulder doctors also offer advanced treatments to help our patients resume the activities they enjoy – pain-free!

 About the Shoulder and Rotator Cuff